 Readiness (OSCAR) Teams.
 It is important to note that the Navy and Marine Corps operational and training environment is very dynamic.
 We frequently adjust our embedded training activities to meet changing organizational and training demands and opportunities.
-Therefore, embedded experiences will be based on the timing of available opportunities within the various embedded environments.
+Therefore, embedded experiences will be based on fellow's interest, the timing of available opportunities within the various embedded environments, and developmental needs of the fellow.